Chaco Canyon Consulting

 Learning model

-This workshop includes a copy of 303 Tips for Virtual and Global Teams for all particpants and their supervisors.
+The full-day format of this program includes a copy of 303 Tips for Virtual and Global Teams for all participants and their supervisors.
 Ideal for those who like to supplement their learning by reading, or as a reference for later study.
 MoreWhen we learn most new skills, we intend to apply them in situations with low emotional content.
 But knowledge about how people work together is most needed in highly charged situations.
 That's why we use a learning model that goes beyond presentation and discussion — it includes in the mix simulation, role-play, metaphorical problems, and group processing.
 This gives participants the resources they need to make new, more constructive choices even in tense situations.
 And it's a lot more fun for everybody.

 Target audience